saminiir/saminiir.github.io/_posts/2016-06-26-configuring-arch-linux-on-dell-xps-15.markdown

 # Graphics: Nvidia and Bumblebee

-Let's install bumblebee for smart workswitching for the integrated and dedicated graphics:
+Let's install bumblebee for smart switching of the integrated and dedicated graphics:

 {% highlight bash %}